Installation Guide (Legacy Products)

 It could take up to an hour for the email to come through but usually it’s very quick.
 Check your junk/spam folder if you don’t see it in your inbox.
 Be sure to add @librewave.com to your email whitelist.

-2. Download Rhapsody
+2. Download the Installer

-3. Install Your Instrument or Plugin
+3. Install Your Instrument

 Here’s a video showing the download and installation process for a Rhapsody instrument.
 Or keep reading if you prefer written instructions.